 To get the most out of this report, share it with your Skin Care Specialist and use a Genetic Counseling Consultation for any questions you may have.
 The genetic information provided by 24genetics is valid only for research, information and educational uses.
 It is not valid for clinical use.

 Questions and answers

-It's very simple.
+It's straightforward.
 We'll send you a DNA KIT to your home.
-You'll get a buccal swab (small cotton swab) that you will have to rub through the inside of your mouth.
+You'll get a saliva kit in which you deposit a small sample of saliva.
 Watch this video before using the kit: Click here you see the video.
 After following a few simple instructions you will send us the swab back.
-In a specialized laboratory we extract the DNA of the sample that you have sent us, and we carry out a process in which we can read what is written in about 700,000 markers of your DNA.
+In a specialized laboratory, we extract the DNA of the sample that you have sent us, and we carry out a process in which we can read what is written in about 700,000 markers of your DNA.
 After a complex computer analysis, our algorithms apply the latest genetic studies to get the report that we put into your hands.

 No, any changes you want to make in your health should be analyzed by an expert geneticist and with specialized doctors.
 Any doubts you have about any genetic test should be checked against healthcare personnel experts in Genetic Diagnosis.

 No, our body responds to a lot of conditions.
 Our genes are certainly an important parameter.
 Lifestyle, sport, food, and many other circumstances influence our body.
-Knowing yourself well certainly helps to treat our body in the most appropriate way.
+Knowing yourself well certainly helps to treat our body most appropriately.
 And this is what you can get from genetics: more knowledge.